nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/inheritance.md

 ## Concept

-There are certainly those who criticise object-oriented progrmaming, and some specifically who disapprove of Java's inheritance model.
+There are certainly those who criticise object-oriented programing, and some specifically who disapprove of Java's inheritance model.

 --